igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

-In AVRTools, GPIO pin variables have type GpioPinVariable, which is a class defined in GpioPinMacros.h (which is automatically included by ArduinoPins.h).
-There are also three macros that you need to initialize vaiables of type GpioPinVariable: makeGpioVarFromGpioPin(), makeGpioVarFromGpioPinAnalog(), and makeGpioVarFromGpioPinPwm().
+In AVRTools, GPIO pin variables have type GpioPinVariable, which is a class defined in GpioPinMacros.h (recall that this file is automatically included by ArduinoPins.h).
+There are also three macros that you can use to initialize
+GPIO pin variables of type GpioPinVariable.
+The three are: makeGpioVarFromGpioPin(), makeGpioVarFromGpioPinAnalog(), and makeGpioVarFromGpioPinPwm().
 These are used like this: